Olooce/Olooce/README.md

 ### 👨‍💻 About Me

-- As a full-stack developer, I possess strong expertise in Python, Java, C, and JavaScript, enabling me to excel in both backend and frontend development.
+- As a full-stack developer, I have strong expertise in Python, C, and Java, enabling me to excel in both backend development and systems engineering.
 I am proficient in architecting and implementing efficient solutions to software challenges, ensuring a seamless user experience across the entire application.

 - On the backend, I specialize in designing RESTful and GraphQL APIs, optimizing database performance, and ensuring data security.
 My experience with Java, C, and Python allows me to build robust backend infrastructure that supports scalable and reliable applications.
 I prioritize delivering high-quality, maintainable code that adheres to best practices and industry standards.